hyperledger/besu/docs/Alethio/Lite-Block-Explorer.md

     !!! note "Default HTTP port"
-        We are using port 8080 to run the Ethereum Lite Explorer so the [Lite Network Monitor](Lite-Network-Monitor.md) can use port 80.
+        We are using port 8080 to run the Ethereum Lite Explorer so the [EthStats Lite](Lite-Network-Monitor.md) can use port 80.
 You can then run both at the same time.

 ## Install and Run with Node.js